 January 21st, 2016 to May 15th, 2016

+Co-presenters Museum of Vancouver and Vancouver Urbanarium explored challenges and solutions relating to citizens’ greatest concerns.
 Your Future Home invited people to discover surprising facts about the city and imagine what Vancouver might become.
 This major exhibition engaged visitors with the bold visual language and lingo of real estate advertising as it presented the visions of talented Vancouver designers about how we might design the cityscapes of the future.